 hit the road, jack

-The Best New Car Features for the Perfect Road Trip
+The Best Features Your Car Should Have for the Perfect Road Trip

-The chill of winter and the dreary days of spring have finally passed; summer is upon us, and with it, road trip season.
+The chill of winter has finally passed, and the dreary days of spring are soon to follow; summer is nearly upon us, and with it, road trip season.
 Millions of people will take to the highway as the warm weather beckons, criss-crossing the nation for work and play alike.
 Which, of course, means spending a lot of time in the car.

 But while pretty much any running automobile can pull off a road trip, some certainly make it more enjoyable than others.
 The right features can turn a boring drive into a relaxing one, or a stressful journey into something a little more tolerable.
 And figuring out which of those you need is harder than it used to be.
 Once upon a time, an air conditioner or radio would have been considered all it took to make a ride ideal for long journeys; as time has gone on, however, automakers have begun sticking more and more gizmos and gadgets into new vehicles.
 The sheer volume of different options you can add on today’s new cars and trucks is enough to knock one flat with a migraine.